We hear this question all the time: Should I own my residential rental property personally or through a corporation?

 A corporate structure typically makes sense if:

-The T776 Statement of Real Estate Rentals is the form used to report:
+The T776 Statement of Real Estate Rentals is the form on your personal taxes that you use to report:

 Most tax issues we see aren’t caused by one major decision — they come from smaller, avoidable mistakes.